-Trade, to acquaint them with the measures which appeared to him to be 'the most practicable and effectual for putting a stop to the many inconveniences we have long laboured under, from their obstinacy, treachery, partiality to their own countrymen, and their ingratitude for the favour, indulgence, and protection they have at all times so undeservedly received from His Majesty's Government.
-Your Lordships well know that they always affected a neutrality, and as it has been generally imagined here that the mildness of an English Government would by degrees have fixed them in their own interest, no violent measures have ever been taken with them, But I must observe to Your Lordships that this lenity has not had the least good effect; on the contrary, I believe they have at present laid aside all thoughts of taking the oaths voluntarily, and great numbers of them at present are gone to Beauséjour to work for the French, in order to dyke out the water at the settlement.'
-1 Lawrence explained that he had offered the Acadians work at Halifax, which they had refused to accept; and that he had then issued a proclamation calling upon them 'to 1 Lawrence to Lords of Trade, August 1, 1754.

-return forthwith to their lands as they should answer the contrary at their peril.'
-Moreover, 'They have not for a long time brought anything to our markets, but on the other hand have carried everything to the French and Indians whom they have always assisted with provisions, quarters, and intelligence.
-And indeed while they remain without taking the oaths to His Majesty (which they never will do till they are forced) and have incendiary French priests among them there are no hopes of their amendment.
-As they possess the best and largest tracts of land in this province, it cannot be settled with any effect while they remain in this situation.
-And tho' I would be very far from attempting such a step without Your Lordships' approbation, vet I cannot help being of opinion that it would be much better, if they refuse the oaths, that they were away.
-The only ill consequences that can attend their going would be their taking arms and joining with the Indians to distress our settlements, as they are numerous and our troops are much divided; tho' indeed I believe that a very large part of the inhabitants would submit to any terms rather than take up arms on either side; but that is only my conjecture, and not to be depended upon in so critical a circumstance.
-However, if Your Lordships should be of opinion that we are not sufficiently established to take so important a step, we could prevent any inconvenience by building a fort or a few blockhouses on Chibenacadie [Shubenacadie] river.
-It would hinder in a great measure their communication with the French.'
-In order to prevent the Acadians from trading with the French, Lawrence issued a proclamation forbidding the exportation of corn from the province, imposing a penalty of fifty pounds for each offence, half of such sum to be paid to the informer.
-The exact purpose of the proclamation was explained in a circular.
-First, it was to prevent 'the supplying of corn to the Indians and their abettors, who, residing on the north side of the Bay of Fundy, do commit hostilities upon His Majesty's subjects which they cannot so conveniently do, that supply being cut off.'
-Secondly, it was for the better supply of the Halifax market, which had been obliged to supply itself from other colonies.
-The inhabitants were not asked to sell their corn to any particular person or at any fixed price; all that was insisted upon was their supplying the Halifax market before they should think of sending corn elsewhere.
-There was, of course, nothing objectionable in this proclamation.
-It was only a protective measure for the benefit of the whole colony, and did 'not bind the French inhabitants more or less than the rest of His Majesty's subjects in the Province.'
-Towards the Indians Lawrence adopted the same tone as towards the Acadians.
-The tribes at Cape Sable had for some time talked of peace, and an alliance with them was particularly to be encouraged.
-The French were becoming more of a menace, having strengthened their works at 'Baye Verte and Beauséjour, between which places they lately have made a very fine road and continue to seduce our French inhabitants to go over tothem.'
-The message, however, which Lawrence sent to the Indians was hardly calculated to produce the desired results.
-'In short if the Indians,' the message ran, 'or he [Le Loutre] on their behalf, have anything to propose of this kind about which they are really in earnest, they very well know where and how to apply.'
-1 The answer of the Indians was communi- 1 Nova Scotia Documents, p.
-210.
+Trade, to acquaint them with the measures which appeared to him to be 'the most prace ticable and effectual for putting a stop to the many inconveniences we have long laboured under, from their obstinacy, treachery, par tiality to their own countrymen, and their ingratitude for the favour, includence, and protection they have at all times so under servedly received from His Majesty's Govern ment.
+Your Lordships well know that the always affected a neutrality, and as it ha been generally imagined here that the mild ness of an English Government would by degrees have fixed them in their own interest no violent measures have ever been taken with them.
+But I must observe to You W Lordships that this lenity has not had the least good effect; on the contrary, I believ they have at present laid aside all thought of taking the oaths voluntarily, and great numbers of them at present are gone to Beauséjour to work for the French, in orde to dyke out the water at the settlement.'
+Lawrence explained that he had offered the Acadians work at Halifax, which they ha refused to accept; and that he had the issued a proclamation calling upon them 't la eturn forthwith to their lands as they should nswer the contrary at their peril.'
+Morever, 'They have not for a long time brought nything to our markets, but on the other and have carried everything to the French nd Indians whom they have always assisted vith provisions, quarters, and intelligence.
+And indeed while they remain without taking he oaths to His Majesty (which they never vill do till they are forced) and have incenliary French priests among them there are no opes of their amendment.
+As they possess he best and largest tracts of land in this proince, it cannot be settled with any effect while hey remain in this situation.
+And tho' I rould be very far from attempting such a tep without Your Lordships' approbation, et I cannot help being of opinion that it would be much better, if they refuse the oaths, hat they were away.
+The only ill conseluences that can attend their going would be heir taking arms and joining with the Inlians to distress our settlements, as they are umerous and our troops are much divided; ho' indeed I believe that a very large part of the inhabitants would submit to any terms ather than take up arms on either side; but hat is only my conjecture, and not to be depended upon in so critical a circumstance However, if Your Lordships should be opinion that we are not sufficiently established to take so important a step, we could prevent any inconvenience by building a for or a few blockhouses on Chibenacadie [Shubenacadie] river.
+It would hinder in great measure their communication with the French.'